NATIONAL CHICKEN BOY DAY

 George Pullman’s first sleeper car rides the rails.
 Added to the Chicago and Alton Railroad routes, this first sleeping car was available between Bloomington and Chicago, Illinois.

-The first telephone operator, Emma Nutt, ushered in the era where women would dominate the work.
+The first telephone operator, Emma Nutt, ushered in the era where women would dominate the job.
 She worked for the Edwin Holmes Telephone Dispatch Company in Boston.
-It was Alexander Bell’s idea to replace the boys operating the phone lines with a calm, soothing female voice.
+Alexander Bell suggested replacing the boys operating the phone lines with a calm, soothing female voice.

 Boston opens Tremont Street Subway, the first underground rapid transit in North America.